Kaaykun/KayBot/README.md

 #### KayBot is an ongoing project aimed at developing a chatbot using TensorFlow Keras.
 The goal is to create a versatile and intelligent conversational agent that can be used for various applications:
 - **Chat with the user.**
-Example promts: *'Who made you?', 'Tell me a joke', 'Ask me a riddle'*
+Example prompts: *'Who made you?', 'Tell me a joke', 'Ask me a riddle'*
 - **List all available commands.**
 Example prompts: *'What can you do?' or 'help'*
 - **Perform google searches and open new tabs with the results.**